Traditional fixed income markets have emerged in the last 350 years with:

-Yield curve would show the interest rate for different maturities.
-I.e. instead of using only variable interest rate, there should be as well 1 week, 1 month, 3 months, 6 month, 12 months, and longer maturity interest rates.
+The yield curve would show the interest rate for different maturities.
+I.e. instead of using only variable interest rate, there should be as well 1 week, 1 month, 3 months, 6 months, 12 months, and longer maturity interest rates.

-3. Maturity matching – the lenders and borrowers obligations should have matching loan maturities.
+- Maturity matching – the lenders and borrowers’ obligations should have matching loan maturities.
 On the end there are four possibilities:

-- If a platform offers the possibility to the lenders to call in their loans any time, then it should be possible to call in the loans from the borrowers as well.
+- If the platform offers the possibility to the lenders to call in their loans any time, then it should be possible to call in the loans from the borrowers as well.